optimizely/intellij-plugin/README.md

 `a` - list of attribute keys.

-Default autocomplete for feature methods such as `isFeatureEnabled` and `getFeatureVariable` to return only a feature key list.
+For languages go, java, kotlin, and python, default autocomplete for feature methods such as `isFeatureEnabled` and `getFeatureVariable` to return only a feature key list.
 Same holds true for experiment methods.

 #### Gradle

-There are different gradle configurations depending on where you are building and publishing to.
-It also creates the appropriate jar and prepares for upload the the plugin repository.
+The build.gradle builds one plugin for all IDEs

 #### Dependencies
 The Optimizely Plugin uses the [Optimizely Java SDK](https://github.com/optimizely/java-sdk)